collet/ps5.3-1920/code/README.md

 But it s clear that JMH will give you way more accurate results than this method.

-**It is up to you to find the right graphical representation to present your non-functional benchmark to your customer (bar chart, moustache box, point cloud, ...).**
+**It is up to you to find the right graphical representation to present your non-functional benchmark to your customer (bar chart, moustache box, point cloud, ...), and to start with, google, as often, is your friend...**

 ### JMH usage